 With the Amex Travel portal, you can book flights, hotels, rental cars, and cruises.
 Capital One Travel allows you to book hotels, flights, and rental cars but not cruises.

 It's really a toss-up here as to which is better.
 Amex offers the Fine Hotels + Resorts program, which gives luxury perks on high-end hotels around the world.
-Capital One's Premier Collection is supposed to do the same, but it's much newer and limited in scope.
+Capital One's Premier Collection is similar, though much newer and limited in scope.

 Those who have the Business Platinum Card also can take advantage of the International Airline Program, which can give you specially discounted rates on first, business, or premium economy airline tickets.

-Beyond this, cardholders are able to redeem their points for flights on Amex Travel and receive up to 35% of them back (for first- or business-class flights on any airline or economy flights on their selected airline).
+Beyond this, cardholders can redeem their points for flights on Amex Travel and receive up to 35% of them back (for first- or business-class flights on any airline or economy flights on their selected airline).
 This can offer great value when award redemptions aren't otherwise available.
 And you can get up to 1 million points back annually.
 Enrollment is required for select Amex benefits.

 However, Capital One allows you to earn more miles and redeem them (for the most part) at a greater value than when using its travel portal.
 It also offers a price-drop guarantee on eligible flights that you book.